segmentio/segment-docs/src/guides/regional-segment.md

 > info ""
 > Use [this form](https://segment.typeform.com/to/k5ADnN5e#user_id=xxxxx){:target="_blank"} if you need to transition from your existing US-based workspace to an EU workspace.

-To create a workspace with a different data processing region, you can reach out to the Segment Support team, and they will be able to assist with enabling the feature on request.
-Once the feature has been enabled for a user, the user will be able to self-serve and create new workspaces in different data processing region by following these steps:
+To create a workspace with a different data processing region, reach out to the Segment Support team, and they will assist you with enabling the feature.
+Once the feature has been enabled, you'll be able to self-serve and create a new workspace in a different data processing region by following these steps:

 1. Log in to your Segment account.
 2. Click **New Workspace**.